 The best part?

-It works on different timeframes whether you’re day trading, swing trading or even position trading.
+It works on different timeframes whether you use a forex strategy such as day trading, swing trading, or even position trading.

 So here’s how to get started…

 1. Learn how to draw Support and Resistance

 I show you how to do it step by step in this training below…